KonstantinSimeonov/dmoj-tasks/problems/intermediate/09recursion/03connectcities/README.md

 ## Output

-- The output data should be printed on the standart output.
+- The output data should be printed on the standard output.
 - For each of the test cases print one line containing the minimal number of transformations required to accomplish your task, or print **-1** if it is impossible.

 ## Constraints